FRRouting/frr/doc/user/flowspec.rst

 .. _flowspec-known-issues:

-Limitations / Known issues
+Limitations / Known Issues
 --------------------------

 As you can see, Flowspec is rich and can be very complex.
 As of today, not all Flowspec rules will be able to be converted into Policy Based Routing actions.

 - The ``Netfilter`` driver is not integrated into FRR yet.
 Not having this piece of code prevents from injecting flowspec entries into the underlying system.

 - There are some limitations around filtering contexts